j5s/bin2src/examples/README.md

 ### Rust

-Embed a text compressed with bzip2 and decompress it to memory or a file.
+Embed a text compressed with bzip2 and decompress it direct inside memory or a file.

 Click [here][5] e to see the Rust example.